The Day You Were Born:

 By now, you must start wondering whether was there any reason at all to celebrate your birthday in the years passed, since unbeknownst to you, you were this close to your own passing.
 Or that you could’ve just as well lived without learning about this information, a definite poison to be associated with birthdays of everyone you know for years to come.

 But whether one dies on their birthday or just dies, period, at any time, it’s completely out of our control, at least, if we can help it.
 And that’s a good thing.
-It’s hard enough to put together the guests list, think about the presents, the date, the booze, for one to, on top of that all, also be making a few phone calls to the local funeral service, just in case.
+It’s hard enough to put together the guests list, think about the presents, the date, the booze, for one to, on top of all that, be making a few phone calls to the local funeral service too, just in case.

 LIKELY DATES TO BE BORN

-Six years ago, Harvard Kennedy School public policy professor Amitabh Chandra compiled birth date figures in the U.S. from 1973 to 1999.
+Eight years ago, Harvard Kennedy School public policy professor Amitabh Chandra compiled birth date figures in the U.S. from 1973 to 1999.
 It was a curious, albeit limited, set of data that went mostly unnoticed by all.
-That is, until NPR’s Matt Stiles republished it recently, with a few additions designed to enhance what the graphic seemed to show: that birthdays follow a pretty regular pattern.
+That is, until NPR’s Matt Stiles republished it, with a few additions designed to enhance what the graphic seemed to show: that birthdays follow a pretty regular pattern.

 But before you ask, what’s the point, then, the data does reveal a certain subtle preference for some days over others, for people to have babies, even though we all know about the vagaries surrounding that moment when the little being pops up; it’s rarely on time.
 As it turned out, different people gathered different conclusions about the same set of data.

 So while initially Sept.
-16 seemed to be a pretty common day to be born in the U.S.A., and January 1st one of the least ‘attractive’ days to come to light into this ‘valley of tears,’ as the graphic seemed to indicate, the raw number of births in fact revealed a pretty ‘Evel Knievel’ (who, by the way, is still alive) amount of bundle-of-joy-kind of news for Americans.
+16 seemed to be a pretty common day to be born in the U.S.A., and January 1st one of the least ‘attractive’ days to come to light into this ‘valley of tears,’ as the graphic seemed to indicate, the raw number of births in fact revealed a pretty well carved (George Washington Carver, by the way, was celebrating his 79th year, when he died, 71 years ago today) amount of bundle-of-joy-kind of news for Americans.

 Overall, at least some 3.1 million births are registered in this country every month, with August showing a slight upwards trend in the past decade, reaching 3.7 million on a consistent basis.
 Thus, taking into consideration the ‘facts of life,’ December is, after all, a time for hope in the future, as more people embark into this challenging adventure of bringing another being into the world.